 Howard Schweber’s analysis of the Gaza war in light of just war theory (in full at The Huffingon Post and in two parts, here and here on Jewcy) is thought-provoking and worthy of a longer response than I have time for before Shabbat on this short winter Friday.
 But I’d like to point out one inherent characteristic of war that Schweber does not adequately address: the nature of risk.

 To frame the issue, let me turn to the theater?
 The theater?
 What connection could there possibly be?
 To put on a high-quality, meaningful production of a play, a director and producer need to be able to take risks.
 To accomplish its mission and to win, an army needs to take risks.
-And when you take risks, an unsuccessful or problematic outcome is not in and cialis 20 mg for sale of itself evidence that the levitra sold in canada choices you made and the strategy you pursued were wrong.
+And when you take risks, an unsuccessful or problematic outcome is not in and of itself evidence that the choices you made and the strategy you pursued were wrong.

 As a boy growing up just outside Washington D.C., I was lucky enough to be able to attend performances at the Arena Stage, one of the country’s best repertory theaters.
 According to a story I heard then, when the theater was founded, its artistic director, Zelda Fichandler, was asked by a reporter what she would like her Washington audiences to give her.
 She said, if I remember correctly, “The right to fail.”

 What Fichandler meant, I think, was that a theater that fears failure can never score a great success.
 A theater may seldom fail if it sticks to popular plays performed in proven ways by popular actors, but it will never score a great success, either.
 Without going out on a limb with new interpretations, new material, and new actors, a theater will never put on new and exciting productions.
 But when you take risks, you inevitably fail part of the time.